 I did this recently, and was embarassed to find some really old stuff lurking in the back of my pantry.
 After I cleared out all the old stuff though I had so much more room, and it was very freeing.

 To do this step take everything out of the pantry or other food storage areas (and if you've got multiple places you've been storing stuff this is even more important) and look at each item, making a decision of whether to toss it or keep it.
-(If the item is unopened and not expired, but you know you'll never eat it please donate it to a food pantry.)

 The next step in the Organize Pantry challenge is to categorize the food that you've got left.
 Here are some common major categories, but you should categorize things the way they make sense to you, and also depending on what your family likes to cook and eat.